LUMC/pytest-workflow/docs/writing_tests.rst

 .. note::

-    NOTE: stdout and stderr are available as files in the root of the ``workflow_dir`` as ``log.out`` and ``log.err`` respectively.
+    stdout and stderr are available as files in the root of the ``workflow_dir`` as ``log.out`` and ``log.err`` respectively.